Youth & Government

 Follow the YMCA of Greater Seattle's Youth Legislature Team on Instagram.

 Every youth deserves the benefits of quality programs and family financial situations should not be a barrier to this.
 Financial assistance is available.
-Please email Becca to learn more!
+We also offer payment plans and opportunities to fundraise.

-The 2022 Washington State Conference will be held May 4 – 7.
+The 2023 Washington State Conference program dates are May 3-6.
 Learn more about the state-wide Youth Legislature program.

 The YMCA of Greater Seattle does not host a mock trial team, however many local schools and organizations in our King and south Snohomish county service area do!
 Please learn more via the Washington Youth & Government website.